Skip to main content

 Wisconsin$5004 yearsLowest bond amount nationally

-Table reflects requirements as of October 2025.
-Louisiana's $50,000 requirement takes effect February 1, 2026.
+Table reflects requirements as of April 2026.
+Louisiana's $50,000 requirement took effect February 1, 2026.
 Ohio has a special case structure.
 Visit individual state pages for full details.

 Understanding Notary Bonds